 (6) Upon review, the decision shall be to approve, approve with conditions or deny the application under review.
 The decision shall be in writing and include findings of fact and conclusions for the particular aspects of the decision, which shall be based upon applicable criteria.
-At a minimum, the decision shall identify the Architectural Review Plan, if any, the applicant or a person to be contacted on behalf of the applicant, the decision, and explanation of the rights to request a review of the decision, and any time frame or conditions to which the decision is subject.
+At a minimum, the decision shall identify the Architectural Review Plan, if any, the applicant or a person to be contacted on behalf of the applicant, the date of the decision, the decision, an explanation of the rights to request a review of the decision, and any time frame or conditions to which the decision is subject.